 Organizational Conflict of Interest

 Organizational Conflict of Interest (OCOI) disclosure is a requirement, often at the time of proposal, of many governments and some industry sponsors that fund NC State University research.
-The purpose of OCI assessment is to ensure objectivity in federal contracting.
+The purpose of OCOI assessment is to ensure objectivity in federal contracting.

 What is Organizational Conflict of Interest?